formal-land/coq-of-ocaml/README.md

 By transforming OCaml code into similar [Coq](https://coq.inria.fr/) programs, we can prove arbitrarily complex properties using the existing power of Coq.
 The sweet spot of `coq-of-ocaml` is purely functional and monadic programs.
 Side-effects outside of a monad, like references, and advanced features like object-oriented programming, may never be supported.
 By sticking to the supported subset of OCaml, you can import millions of lines of code to Coq and write proofs at large.
 By running `coq-of-ocaml` after each code change, you make sure that your proofs are still valid.
 The generated Coq code is designed to be stable, with no generated variable names.
 We recommend organizing your proof files as you would organize your tests, with one proof file per code file.

 The guiding idea of `coq-of-ocaml` is [TypeScript](https://www.typescriptlang.org/).
 Instead of bringing types to an untyped language, we bring proofs to a typed language.
 The approach is the same: finding the right sweet spot, using heuristics when needed, guiding the user with error messages.
-We use `coq-of-ocaml` for the crypto-currency Tezos in the hope to have near-zero bugs thanks to formal proofs.
+We use `coq-of-ocaml` for the crypto-currency Tezos in the hope of having near-zero bugs thanks to formal proofs.
 Tezos is currently one of the most advanced crypto-currencies, with smart contracts, proof-of-stake, encrypted transactions, and protocol upgrades.
 It aims to compete with Ethereum.
-Formal verification is key for crypto-currencies as there are no central authorities to forbid bug exploits and steal money.
+Formal verification is key for crypto-currencies as there are no central authorities to forbid bug exploits and stealing money.

 There are still some open problems with `coq-of-ocaml`, like the axiom-free compilation of [GADTs](https://blog.janestreet.com/why-gadts-matter-for-performance/) (an ongoing project).
 If you are willing to work on a particular project, you can contact us at [&#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;](mailto:&#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;).